mlabs-haskell/awesome-plutus/README.md

 - [The Plutus Playground](https://playground.plutus.iohkdev.io)  - allows a Plutus script to be compiled and evaluated online
 - [Official Plutus Tutorial](https://playground.plutus.iohkdev.io/tutorial/index.html) - a great starting place to get the foundations of Plutus
 - [Plutus GHC Plugin Errors - Troubleshooting guide](https://alpha.marlowe.iohkdev.io/doc/plutus/troubleshooting.html) - the official guide to troublshooting Plutus plugin & Plutus Core generation issues.
-- [How to Use Hoogle with the Plutus Monorepo](https://gist.github.com/t1lde/5649d86c97367f95bb026c23511249d5) - allows you to run Haskell's searchable documentation database, with the plutus library included
+- [How to Use Hoogle with the Plutus Monorepo](https://gist.github.com/t1lde/5649d86c97367f95bb026c23511249d5) - allows you to run Haskell's searchable documentation database, with the Plutus library included

 ## Community Tutorials